apache/ranger/README.txt

 4. Modify the install.properties file with appropriate variables

-5. If the module has install.sh,
+5. If the module has setup.sh,
-	Execute ./install.sh
+	Execute ./setup.sh

    If the install.sh file does not exists,
 	Execute ./enable-<component>-plugin.sh